Inf1n1ty0/PositronWiki/Printers/Positron/Software/PiImaging.md

 ---

-***There is a beta test going on for a new tuned Positron Pi image being tested on the [Discord: PosiBerry OS](https://discord.com/channels/994721150804443266/1304602719809437848).
-The flashing instructions are the same as below but use that download link for the img file instead.***
+***There a new tuned Positron Pi image now available.
+More info available at [Discord: PosiBerry OS](https://discord.com/channels/994721150804443266/1304602719809437848).
+The flashing instructions are the same as below, but use that download link for the img file instead.***

 ---